bitshares/dev.bitshares.works/source/knowledge-base/bitshares-ui-wallet-account-mode.md

   - Yes.
 But you will have to create new account for the Local wallet.
 - **How can I move my funds from a Cloud wallet to a Local wallet?**
   - We mentioned before.
 You have to create new account for the Local wallet.
 You can create the Local wallet by using an [**advanced form**] link on Welcome to BitShares form.
 After you created new Local wallet, send your funds from your old account (Cloud wallet) to new account (Local wallet).
 And create a backup!!
+- **I have a Cloud wallet.
+Do I have to save my private keys information somewhere?**
+  - Not necessary.
+Because the Could wallet always do it for extra security.
+Also lets you login without exposing your owner key, you can login using only the active key.
 - **Can I change a Cloud wallet password?**
   - Yes.
   - Go to [How to change a password if using a Cloud Wallet](https://github.com/bitshares/bitshares-ui/wiki/Cloud-Wallet-Login-and-changing-password) : from BitShares UI wiki